brunoterkaly/azure_stack_hci_welcome_kits/deployment_guides/Azure_Stack_HCI_AVD_deployment_guide.md

 ### 2nd: You follow the steps in [Configure Azure Virtual Desktop for Azure Stack HCI via automation](https://learn.microsoft.com/en-us/azure/virtual-desktop/azure-stack-hci#configure-azure-virtual-desktop-for-azure-stack-hci-via-automation)

-By the end of this section you should have a set of AVD desktops hosted on your Azure Stack HCI which should be part of an AVD Hostpool:
+By the end of this section you should have a set of AVD desktops hosted on your Azure Stack HCI which should be part of an AVD Hostpool e.g.:
 ![AVD desktops on HCI HostPool](hostpool.png)
 The only thing missing is to [Create an application group, a workspace, and assign users in Azure Virtual Desktop](https://learn.microsoft.com/en-us/azure/virtual-desktop/create-application-group-workspace?tabs=portal) and finally [Connect to your desktops and applications](https://learn.microsoft.com/en-us/azure/virtual-desktop/users/connect-windows?tabs=subscribe#connect-to-your-desktops-and-applications).